Scatter Plots

 Example:

-The local ice cream shop keeps track of how much ice cream they sell versus the temperature on that day.
+The local ice cream shop keeps track of how much ice cream they sell versus the noon temperature on that day.
 Here are their figures for the last 12 days:

 Ice Cream Sales vs Temperature